 Yes, you can transfer Bitcoin to your PayPal wallet from another wallet.
 In the last six months, PayPal has increasingly worked towards adding more cryptocurrency-related services.

-Most recently, in April 2021, it was announced that PayPal would now allow users to pay merchants with crypto too.
+In April 2021, it was announced that PayPal would now allow users to pay merchants with crypto too.

 They even allow traders to buy Bitcoin through PayPal too, though supposedly, you do not own the Bitcoin you buy through them.